Ztevencodes/ztevencodes/README.md

 ###

-<p align="center">I'm on the beginning stages of The self taught developer journey.
+<p align="left">I'm on the beginning stages of The self taught developer journey.
 I grew up in central Florida.
 While watching and soon after chasing my love for martial arts, I learned multiple styles such as Chito-ryu karate and Teakwondo.
 Years after competing nationally and becoming an instructor I enlisted in The United States Air Force as Security Forces.
 These days I spends my time learning front-end development and progressing towards being a full stack developer.
 I have an immense passion for bitcoin, privacy tools and open source software.</p>

 ###